-On the basis of our work, having regard to the guidance issued by the C&AG in November 2017, with the exception of the matters reported in the basis for qualified conclusion section below, we are satisfied that, in all significant respects, the London Borough of Tower Hamlets put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2019".
+On the basis of our work, having regard to the guidance issued by the C&AG in April 2020, with the exception of the matters reported in the basis for qualified conclusion section below, we are satisfied that, in all significant respects, the London Borough of Tower Hamlets put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2020".

-We reported three exceptions as the basis for the qualified conclusion:
+We reported two exceptions as the basis for the qualified conclusion:

-• The finalisation and publication of the council's statement of accounts for the year ended 31 March 2019 has been significantly delayed from the original target date of 31 July 2019.
-This is due to the time needed to investigate issues identified during the audit process and to prepare accounts.
-The Council's investigation of these matters resulted in a period of prolonged uncertainty over the amount and timing of recognition of usable reserves available to meet future spending requirements and the council's strategic objectives and a significant volume of corrections to the originally published draft statement of accounts, including material adjustments.
-The corrections had the effect of increasing usable reserves at 31 March 2019 by £41.7m, unusable reserves by £202.1m and assets by £160.8m and reducing liabilities by £83.0m.
-The opinion for the financial statements was qualified with respect to certain matters as described in the basis for qualified section of our report and we identified significant control weaknesses in the Council's financial reporting arrangements.
+• The finalisation and publication of the council's statement of accounts for the years ended 31 March 2019 and 31 March 2020 have been significantly delayed from their original target dates of 31 July 2019 and 30 November 2020, respectively.
+This is due to the time needed to investigate issues identified during the 2019/20 audit process and to prepare amended accounts and the consequent impact on the 2019/20 accounts and audit process.
+The council's investigation of these matters resulted in a period of prolonged uncertainty over the amount and timing of recognition of usable reserves available to meet future spending requirements and the council's strategic objectives and corrections to the originally published draft statement of accounts, including material adjustments which had the effect of increasing usable reserves by £41.7m and unusable reserves by £202.1m at 31 March 2019 and increasing usable reserves by £72.5m and increasing unusable reserves by £0.1m at 31 March 2020.
+As described earlier in this report, our opinions on the council and pension fund financial statements were qualified with respect to certain matters and we identified significant control weaknesses in the council's financial reporting arrangements.

-We concluded that these conditions provided evidence that the Council did not have proper arrangements in place for reliable and timely financial reporting that supports the delivery of strategic priorities to support informed decision making.
+We concluded that these conditions provided evidence that the council did not have proper arrangements in place for reliable and timely financial reporting that supports the delivery of strategic priorities to support informed decision making.